dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 * <xref:System.Data.DataTable> and related types
 ::: zone pivot="dotnet-5-0"
 * F# types, such as [discriminated unions](../../fsharp/language-reference/discriminated-unions.md).
 [Record types](../../fsharp/language-reference/records.md) and [anonymous record types](../../fsharp/language-reference/anonymous-records.md) are treated as immutable POCOs and thus are supported.
-Use [FSharp.SystemTextJson](https://github.com/Tarmil/FSharp.SystemTextJson) for a community-implemented custom converter to support other F# types.
+Use a custom converter, possibly from a library, to support other F# types.
 ::: zone-end
 ::: zone pivot="dotnet-core-3-1"
 * F# types, such as [discriminated unions](../../fsharp/language-reference/discriminated-unions.md), [record types](../../fsharp/language-reference/records.md), and [anonymous record types](../../fsharp/language-reference/anonymous-records.md).
-Use [FSharp.SystemTextJson](https://github.com/Tarmil/FSharp.SystemTextJson) for a community-implemented custom converter to support F# types.
+Use a custom converter, possibly from a library, to support F# types.
 ::: zone-end
 * <xref:System.Dynamic.ExpandoObject>
 * <xref:System.TimeZoneInfo>